Skip to main content

 You can use the workspaceDeployment query to retrieve details about a Deployment in a given Workspace.
 It requires the following inputs:

-• Workspace ID: To retrieve this value, run astro workspace list.
-Alternatively, open a Workspace in the Software UI and copy the value after /w/ in your Workspace URL (for example https://app.basedomain/w/<workspace-id>).
+• Workspace ID: To retrieve this value, use the sysWorkspaces or workspaces query, or run astro workspace list.
+Alternatively, open a Workspace in the Software UI and copy the value after /w/ in your Workspace URL, for example, https://app.basedomain/w/<workspace-id>.

 • Deployment release name: To retrieve this value, run astro deployment list in your Workspace.
 Alternatively, you can copy the Release name from your Deployment's Settings tab in the Software UI.